 The Commission recruits experts from a central database, where you can register at any time.
 Registration is open to experts of any nationality including those outside of the EU and Associated Countries.

-Working as an expert, you may like to know:
+Working as an expert, you may like to look through in short:

 Review sessions and audits, involving project representatives, may take place either at Commission offices or on the beneficiaries' premises.

-As an expert, you will receive EUR 450 for each full day worked.
+- Remuneration: As an expert, you will receive EUR 450 for each full day worked.
+However for remote evaluation and ethics review the Commission has developed a new simplified methodology to calculate the working days, please see details in the contracting & payment section.
 Your travel and subsistence costs will be refunded.

 In depth - working as an expert: